abista7/DatabaseSystem/README.md

 # CSC675-775 Section 03 Database Systems Spring 2020
 Welcome to Database Systems!.
-Please modify this README file with the following info:

-1. Name:Arjun Bista, ID: 918462199
+1. Name:Arjun Bista,

 2. Update this table of assignments.
 Set to done after one of the assignments is completed: